waterkey15/apple-clone/README.md

 Frontend coded with using React.JS

-Backend coded with NodeJS using Firebase library.
+Backend coded with NodeJS.

+## Prerequisites

+- MySQL should be installed globally.
+- NodeJS should be installed globally.
+- NPX should be installed.

 Project is totally responsive for any width of mobile phone.